WhyVee/food_insecurity/README.md

 ### 2. Exploratory Data Analysis

 ### 3. Model and Error Metric Selection
 Recall to minimize False Negatives or, alternatively, find all of the positive samples (in this case, positive is a food insecure individual)
+Confusion matrix with cost matrix to find the lowest "cost" Initial Model Testing
+Random Forest recall: 0.6673631946155447, cost: 2156.0
+Multi-Layer Perceptron recall: 0.7969173781324035, cost: 1493.2

 ### 4. Model Training